gdudik/tagscannerportconverter/readme.md

 # Setup

 ## Secure Boot Disable

+**You will need to disable BitLocker before attempting this.
+Click the Start Menu and search for `Device Encryption`.
+You will find Bitlocker/Device Encryption settings.
+You're looking for "Disable Bitlocker" or "Disable Encryption".
+Windows will show a progress bar and say you can keep using your computer.
+This process can take several hours to complete.**
 Before we begin, you'll need to disable Secure Boot in the BIOS.
 For AthleticTiming Dell Machines